 We own parcels of undeveloped land that we originally acquired for vacation ownership development, as well as built Luxury inventory, including unfinished units.
 Given our strategies to match completed inventory with our sales pace and to pursue future "asset light" development opportunities, we have decided to implement a plan to dispose of certain undeveloped land and built Luxury inventory.
-As a result, we refer to this land and inventory as "excess".
+As a result, we refer to this land and inventory as "excess."
+Subsequent to June 17, 2011, upon assessment of our plan for undeveloped land and built Luxury inventory, including unfinished units, we concluded that 31% of our combined Inventory and Property and equipment held at that date was excess.
+Based on our current plans, we believe we have identified all excess undeveloped land and Luxury inventory.
+However, if our future plans change, the planned use of such assets may change.
+Further, to the extent that real estate market conditions change, our estimates of fair value of such assets may change.

-As discussed in more detail in Footnote 14, "Subsequent Event," of the Notes to our Interim Combined Financial Statements, late in the third quarter of 2011, management approved a plan to accelerate cash flow through the monetization of certain excess undeveloped land and excess built Luxury inventory.
+As discussed in more detail in Footnote No. 14, "Subsequent Event," of the Notes to our Interim Combined Financial Statements, late in the third quarter of 2011, management approved a plan to accelerate cash flow through the monetization of certain excess undeveloped land and excess built Luxury inventory.
 We identified certain excess undeveloped parcels of land in the United States, Mexico and the Bahamas that we will seek to sell over the course of the next eighteen to twenty-four months.
 Under this plan, management also intends to offer incentives to accelerate sales of excess built Luxury inventory over the next three years.
 If we are able to dispose of this excess land and built Luxury inventory, we will eliminate the associated carrying costs.
 As a result of adopting this plan, we expect to record a non-cash impairment charge of between \$275 and \$325 million in our third quarter financial statements to write-down the value of these assets.